+- Homebuilders...
 Homebuilders currently building in the District include Westin Homes, Highland Homes, Perry Homes, Castlerock, Darling Homes, Shea Homes, Chesmar, Beazer, Gehan, D.R.
 Horton, Lennar, Pulte and Taylor Morrison.
-See "THE DISTRICT-Status of Development."

-The District has previously issued seven series of unlimited tax bonds for the purpose of construction and acquisition of water, sewer and drainage facilities (the "Outstanding WSD Bonds") and four series of unlimited tax road bonds (the "Outstanding Road Bonds"), of which \$70,240,000 principal amount is outstanding (collectively known as the "Outstanding Bonds") as of the date hereof.
-See "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Outstanding Bonds."
+See "THE DISTRICT-Status of Development." - Payment Record...
+The District has previously issued seven series of unlimited tax bonds for the purpose of construction and acquisition of water, sewer and drainage facilities and one series of unlimited tax bonds for the purpose of refunding such bonds (the "Outstanding WSD Bonds") and four series of unlimited tax road bonds (the "Outstanding Road Bonds"), of which \$70,400,000 principal amount is outstanding (collectively known as the "Outstanding Bonds") as of the date hereof.
+See "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Outstanding Bonds." - Short Term Debt...
 The District sold a \$8,205,000 Bond Anticipation Note, Series 2019 (the "BAN") on May 13, 2019, with a maturity date of May 12, 2020.
-The District will use a portion of the future bond proceeds to redeem the BAN prior to maturity.
-See "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Short Term Debt" and "INVESTMENT CONSIDERATIONS-Future Debt."
+The District will use a portion of the Bond proceeds to redeem the BAN prior to maturity.
+See "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Short Term Debt."